wim-c/psc/README.md

 its guard states become active.

 A joint state is defined by deriving from the `JointState` class.
-It must define a class variable called `states` that lists the state types of its guard states.
+It must define a class variable called `guards` that lists the state types of its guard states.

 ```python